andrepaim/getdata010-pa1/Readme.md

 Next, the *dplyr::summarise_each* function is used to generate the final tidy dataset containing the mean value of each feature for each subject and each activity

+## Dataset Description

+The code book for the resulting dataset can be found in the CodeBook.md file.